Menachem Mendel Schneerson: Seventh Chabad Rebbe

 Aharon Daum (center) talks with the Rebbe (right) during the distribution of dollars for charity.

 As Rebbe, Schneerson would receive visitors for private meetings, known as yechidus, on Sunday and Thursday evenings.
-Those meetings would begin at 8 pm and often continue until 5 or 6 in the morning and were open to everyone.
+Those meetings would begin at 8 pm and often continue until 5 or 6 in the morning, and were open to everyone.
 Schneerson, who spoke several languages including English, Yiddish, Hebrew, Aramaic, French, Russian, German, and Italian, would converse with people on all issues and offer his advice on both spiritual and mundane matters.
 Politicians and leaders from across the globe came to meet him, but Schneerson showed no preference for one person over another.
-His secretary once even declined to admit John F. Kennedy because Schneerson was already meeting 'ordinary' people who had requested appointments months previously.
-Those meetings were discontinued in 1982 when it became impossible to accommodate many people.
-Meetings were then held only for those who had a special occasion, such as a bride and groom for their wedding or a boy and his family on the occasion of a bar mitzvah.
+His secretary once even declined to admit John F. Kennedy because Schneerson was already meeting people who had requested appointments months previously.
+Those meetings were discontinued in 1982, when it became impossible to accommodate many people.
+Meetings were then held only for those with a special occasion, such as a bride and groom for a wedding or a boy and his family for a bar mitzvah.

 During his four decades as Rebbe, Schneerson would deliver regular addresses centered on the weekly Torah portion and on various tractates of the Talmud.
 These talks, delivered without text or notes, would last for several hours, and sometimes went for eight or nine hours without a break.
-During the talks, Schneerson demonstrated a unique approach in explaining seemingly different concepts by analysis of the fundamental principle common to the entire tractate, and referenced both classic and esoteric sources from all periods, citing entire sections by heart.
+During the talks, Schneerson demonstrated a unique approach to explaining seemingly different concepts by analyzing the fundamental principle common to the entire tractate. and referenced both classic and esoteric sources from all periods, citing entire sections by heart.